MorningLightMountain713/fluxwallet/docs/_static/manuals.add-provider.rst

 .. code-block:: python

-    import bitcoinlib.services.bitgo
+    import fluxwallet.services.bitgo

-* Remove install.log file in bitcoinlib's log directory, this will copy all provider settings next time you run the bitcoin library.
+* Remove install.log file in fluxwallet's log directory, this will copy all provider settings next time you run the bitcoin library.
 See 'initialize_lib' method in main.py
 * Specify new provider and create service class object to test your new class and it's method

 .. code-block:: python

-    from bitcoinlib import services
+    from fluxwallet import services

     srv = Service(providers=['blockchair'])
     print(srv.estimatefee(5))